 Soft sticky dough consistency achieved.

-Add a tsp of oil over the batter and mix well.
+Add a tsp of oil over the dough and mix well.

 Now divide the dough into two equal portions.